wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/deploy-a-containerized-application.md

 ## Deploy the containerized component

-Choreo will automatically apply deployment configurations and settings based on the component type you select during creation.
+{{ product_name }} will automatically apply deployment configurations and settings based on the component type you select during creation.
-For example, if you select the **Service** component type, Choreo will deploy it as a Kubernetes deployment with appropriate scaling configurations.
+For example, if you select the **Service** component type, {{ product_name }} will deploy it as a Kubernetes deployment with appropriate scaling configurations.

 You can run unit tests in the build pipeline by adding the relevant command to the Dockerfile.
 For example: